antoniolamorgese/Floating-Related-Posts-by-Views-or-Publish-Date/README.md

 == Description ==

 If Polylang and WP PostViews plugins are installed "Floating Related Posts by Views or Publish Date" will randomly fetch all the most visited posts in the current language.
 Otherwise, the most recent posts will be shown randomly.

-`Floating Related Posts by Views or Publish Date` is compatible with PHP from 5.6 to 8.1.
+Moreover, `Floating Related Posts by Views or Publish Date`, is compatible with PHP from 5.6 to 8.1.

 = Wait, it's free? =